ZeeAyZ/Eklips/devm.md

-            clip = A portion of the inputbox to draw. flip = If the inputbox should be flipped placeholder = The text that is displayed if nothing has been written yet id = The ID of the input value = The value of the input event = A list of currently queued events frys = If the position cannot be changed by the parent being a frame
+            clip = A portion of the inputbox to draw. flip = If the inputbox should be flipped placeholder = The text that is displayed if nothing has been written yet id = The ID of the input.
+(If the ID is 0, a random one will be generated) value = The value of the input event = A list of currently queued events frys = If the position cannot be changed by the parent being a frame